-lupTree has functions that allow associating a pointer (or a user defined id) to a node.
+IupTree has functions that allow associating a pointer (or a user defined id) to a node.
 In order to do that, you provide the id of the node and the pointer (userid); even if the node's id changes later on, the userid will still be associated with the given node.
-In lupLua, instead of a pointer the same functions are defined for table and userdata.
+In IupLua, instead of a pointer the same functions are defined for table and userdata.

-''' int IupTreeSetUserId(Ihandle self, int id, void userid); [in C] iup.TreeSetUserId(self: ihandle, id: number, userid: userdata) [in '''
+int IupTreeSetUserId(Ihandle \self, int id, void \userid); [in C] iup.TreeSetUserId(self: ihandle, id: number, userid: userdata) [in self: Identifier of the IupTree interacting with the user.